-Funded by the National Geographic Society through a Covid-19 Remote Learning Emergency Fund for Educators Grant, this project is centered on shifting historical perspectives and narratives of human migration through primary sources and storytelling.
+Moving Past was funded by the National Geographic Society through a Covid-19 Remote Learning Emergency Fund for Educators Grant.
+It is centered on shifting historical perspectives and narratives of human migration through primary sources and storytelling.
 By designing a template driven by inquiry and reflection we hope to guide students as the navigate stories of human movement and settlement.

 Migration is an ongoing aspect of human existence; one that has or will impact each of us in our lifetimes.
 Moving Past strives to share stories of historical migration and movements of people caused by invasion, conquest, colonization and emigration/immigration.
 Presented as case studies, these stories reveal the many, multiple causes and effects of human migration.
 The case studies are inquiry-driven, inviting analysis and examination, and consideration of facts.

 Establishing space for inclusive, equitable and socially just portrayals of human migration is at the forefront of this initiative.
 The goal of these case studies is to challenge perceptions and/or preconceived notions of migrants and to examine the policies and laws governments enacted, and will continue to enact regarding migration.
 The case studies invite students to recognize that multiple perspectives must be explored to form a fuller understanding of the causes and effects of the movement of people.
 And importantly, to respect the needs, wants and motivations of those who accept the risks, challenges and rewards of migration.
 Case studies identify primary source materials and invite students to question and reflect on responses to migrants.